 My favorite zodiac landing for Wrangel Island was when we went on a long hike at Pitchy Bazzar.
 The day was dismal – but it felt so great to get exercise and track some muskoxen!

 “The last zodiac leaves in 3 hours, so make sure you are back here by then,” Rodney our expedition leader barked out orders.
 I looked at my watch and was astonished – 3 hours – this is going to be great – I can hike all over!
 The best thing about this expedition cruise was that it was such a small passenger group that we could all be ashore at once and didn’t have to be constantly shuttling people back and forth.
 This basically meant that we had ample time ashore to explore, work on my telephoto photography, or take a nap on the tundra!
 This was very different than my Antarctica experience where we only had a short time on shore and I often felt rushed.

-My cabin had two little beds that had ‘rails’ on them in case the seas got rough you wouldn’t fall out while sleeping.
+My cabin on the Spirit of Enderby had two little beds that had ‘rails’ on them in case the seas got rough you wouldn’t fall out while sleeping.
 And yes – there were a few days where I was happy I had the bed railing!
 I also had a sink, closet, and desk in my cabin.
 There were 4 toilets and showers on my level to use in a shared capacity and sharing them was never an issue.
 I loved my little cabin!

 Other levels had plenty of cabins with ensuite bathrooms – so you can choose what you prefer.